zeolearn/nodejs-text-tutorial/module4.md

 # Accessing Local Resources

 In this tutorial, we are going to start by taking a look at how to interact and use Core Node.js modules (built-in modules).
-We are going to go through process object, file system module and buffers.
+We are going to go through process object, file system module, and buffers.

 ## Process Object